nathnim/track_and_count/README.md

 - track_yolov5_sort.py implements the SORT tracker in YOLOv5
 - track_yolov5_deepsort.py implements the Deep SORT tracker in YOLOv5
-- run_sort_tracker_on_colab.ipynb and run_deepsort_tracker_on_colab.ipynb shows how to run the trackers on google colab.
+- colabs/run_sort_tracker_on_colab.ipynb and colabs/run_deepsort_tracker_on_colab.ipynb shows how to run the trackers on google colab.
 - track_yolov5_counter.py runs a counter
 - deepsort_features.py implements the feature extractor
 - folder 'theory' contains the slides with summary of theoretical approaches

 ## How to run the trackers

-1. Install all dependencies:

-    pip3 install -r requirements.txt
+1. Follow the installation steps described in INSTALL.md

 2. Download weights: